cabo/ace-aif/draft-ietf-ace-aif.md

-* ensure that the types used for `Toid` and `Tperm` provide the appropriate granularity and precision so that application requirements on the precision of the authorization information are fulfilled, and that all parties understand `Toid`/`Tperm` pairs to signify the same operations.
+* ensure that the types used for `Toid` and `Tperm` provide the appropriate granularity and precision so that application requirements on the precision of the authorization information are fulfilled, and that all parties have the same understanding of each Toid/Tperm pair in terms of specified objects (resources) and operations on those.

 For the data formats, the security considerations of {{-json}} and
 {{-cbor}} apply.